One Day at HorrorLand: Episodes

 The book was adapted into a two-part episode for the Goosebumps television series.
 Airing as episodes eight and nine of the third season, the first episode aired on October 25, 1997, and the second episode aired on November 1, 1997.
 Both episodes initially aired on Fox Kids.
 The character Clay was not included in the episodes.
 A reviewer on DVD Talk wrote, "This two-part episode is largely enjoyable, with some pretty scary moments, though it has a disturbing subtext and an ending that may leave younger children especially feeling squeamish".
 Jose Prendes, who wrote Viewer Beware!
 The Goosebumps TV Companion said that the first part has a low budget, but that the episode is "a fun setup for what's to come."
-Prendes wrote that first part "is replaced" in the second episode "with a fast-paced, super-cheesy and energetic storyline that manages to turn the whole thing into a comedy."
+Prendes wrote that the first part "is replaced" in the second episode "with a fast-paced, super-cheesy and energetic storyline that manages to turn the whole thing into a comedy."
 Catherine Mallette of Fort Worth Star-Telegram said, "The "Horrors", who run the park, have cheesy costumes, and the sets are low-budget.
 But the storyline is extremely compelling."
 Doug Hamilton and Julie Bookman of The Atlanta Constitution listed the adaptation as one of their picks for television alongside Disney's Tower of Terror.